masazone/CLionArduinoPlugin/assets/docs/plugin-description.md

 * Serial port monitor tool window with options to disconnect on build start and reconnect on build complete.

   **NOTE:** Build events are only available in CLion 2018.3 (or later) so these options are disabled if you are running an earlier version of CLion.

+* Change current build parameters with the `Tools` > `Arduino Support` > `Change build settings`.
+Preview changes to `CMakeLists.txt` before committing to them with the `Show Difference` button or use it to copy the desired changes to apply them manually.

+* Customize template files used for creating new projects.

+* Use bundled `boards.txt` and `programmers.txt` or your own versions.

 #### ** `Serial Port Monitor` plugin cannot be used with `Arduino Support`